WEAF (AM): History

+On November 8, 2016, the Federal Communications Commission granted WEAF a construction permit to move to 1120 kHz from a new transmitter site, change the community of license to Saint Stephen, decrease day power to 390 watts, and eliminate night operation.

-From 1922 to 1946, WEAF was the callsign of the radio station that became WNBC and the flagship station of the NBC Red network.
-This station is now known as WFAN (AM) in New York.
+From 1922 to 1946, WEAF was the callsign of the radio station that became WNBC and the flagship station of the NBC Red Network.
+This station is now known as WFAN in New York.
 In the mid-1970s, WEAF was the callsign of the current WPTI in Eden, North Carolina.

-Ownership

-Colonial Radio Group acquired then-WQIS in 2003.
-In April 2006, Glory Communications Inc. (Alex Snipe, president) reached an agreement to purchase WEAF from Colonial Radio Group Inc. (Jeffrey Andrulonis, president) for a reported sale price of $222,500.